 What do I need to get pet insurance?

-To get the insurance, you’ll need to provide basic information about your pet’s age, breed, and medical history.
+You must provide basic information about your pet’s age, breed, and medical history to get the insurance.
 You’ll also need to choose a policy and select deductible, copay, and coverage options.
 Some insurers also require that you have your pet examined by a veterinarian before they will provide coverage.

 Does pet insurance pay for vaccinations?